EOE: Eve of Extinction: Plot

 The main character, Josh Calloway (voiced by Cam Clarke), is an employee of the Wisdom Company, which is portrayed as a stereotypical evil corporation.
 Wisdom plans to achieve worldwide military control with a certain weapon to outpower any other: "Legacy".
 Legacy is created by fusing a rare alloy called Orichalcum with a human soul.
 Wisdom takes Josh's girlfriend, Elliel (voiced by Jennifer Hale), also an employee of Wisdom, and creates Legacy out of her, which makes her body disappear, and her essence is within the weapon that Josh wields.
 The player's main goal in the game is to return her to normal, using a certain memory chip owned by the Wisdom CEO.
 Josh and Eliel, Eliel is already turned into Legacy, are transported in a plane, which suffers a malfunction, and crashes.
 Elliel can sense other Legacy, and that is what she and Josh follow when they hunt for the CEO.
 Eventually, they meet the CEO of Wisdom, Agla (voiced by Peter Renaday), and defeat him, and Elliel is returned to normal.

 Reception

-The game was met with a mixed, with the combat being praised, but the camera, graphics, enemy A.I., and controls being panned.
+The game was met with a mixed reception, with the combat being praised, but the camera, graphics, enemy A.I., and controls being panned.
 GameRankings gave it a score of 57.86%, while Metacritic gave it 57 out of 100.